 The exams are not meant to measure all of the many qualities that are important requisites of an educator, researcher, or psychologist.
 The exam is an assessment of each candidate’s understanding of areas of knowledge thought to be important for doctoral level scholarship.

 The comprehensive examination provides an occasion that allows students to review and integrate a large fund of knowledge from multiple domains into a meaningful perspective.
 Typically, students take the comprehensive exam in the spring semester of their third year or the fall semester of their fourth year in the program.
 The timing is designed to ensure that students have an adequate base of preparation for the exam and that this preparation does not conflict with the completion of other program requirements.
-Students must complete at least 80% of their coursework and the research practicum project prior to taking the comprehensive exam.
+Students must complete a substantial amount of their coursework and the apprenticeship project prior to taking the comprehensive exam; guidance committees will determine what constitutes a substantial amount of coursework.
 University regulations specify that students must pass the comprehensive exam prior to holding the dissertation proposal meeting.
 Comprehensive exams must be passed within five years of the student’s initial enrollment in the program.

 - GENERAL POLICIES AND REQUIREMENTS